Akaash0107/Rupashree-Store-Data-Analysis/README.md

 - `Rupashree_Store_2023_Presentation.pptx`: A comprehensive summary of the project, including key insights, data visualizations, and recommendations for growing sales.

 ## **Questions (KPIs)**
--Compare the Sales and Orders using a single chart -Mention the  month got the Highest Sales and Orders -Mention Men or women who purchase most in 2023
+- Compare the Sales and Orders using a single chart
+- Mention the  month got the Highest Sales and Orders
+- Mention Men or women who purchase most in 2023
--Top 10 States contributing  the Sales most
+- Top 10 States contributing  the Sales most
--Relation between Age and Gender
+- Relation between Age and Gender
--Mention the Channel , according to Maximum Sales -Mention the Highest Selling Category
+- Mention the Channel , according to Maximum Sales
+- Mention the Highest Selling Category
--Top 10 Cities Contributing  the Sales most
+- Top 10 Cities Contributing  the Sales most

 ## **Process**